 Tian: Thanks for bringing in the intersection between PTSD and eating disorders.
 In my own experience working with addiction, we have gone through many evolutions on when to pay attention to trauma and we observed the same thing that the study you mention finds.
 While treating PTSD issues could be evocative, it was also deeply relieving and helped to prevent relapse.

-Tian Dayton, MA, Ph.D., T.E.P is the director of The New York Psychodrama Training Institute where she runs training groups in psychodrama, sociometry and experiential group therapy.
-She served as Caron’s director of program development for eight years and Breathe’s for four.
-She was also a professor at NYU for eight years teaching psychodrama and currently sits on the Scientific Advisory Board for the National Association for Children of Alcoholics (NACoA).
-She is a fellow of the American Society of Psychodrama, Sociometry, and Group Psychotherapy (ASGPP), and is the winner of their scholar’s award and the President’s award.
-She has served as Editor in Chief of the Journal of Psychodrama, Sociometry and Group Psychotherapy for ten years and as an executive editor for eight, she sits on the professional standards committee.
+Dr. Dayton currently sits on the Scientific Advisory Board for the National Association for Children of Alcoholics (NACoA), she is also a fellow of the American Society of Psychodrama, Sociometry, and Group Psychotherapy (ASGPP), and she is the winner of their Scholar’s Award and the President’s Award.
+Dr. Dayton has served as editor-in-chief of the Journal of Psychodrama, Sociometry, and Group Psychotherapy for 10 years and as an executive editor for eight, and she sits on the professional standards committee.
 She is also the winner of The Mona Mansell Award and The Ackermann Black Award for her contributions to the field of addiction.

 Dr. Dayton has been a guest expert on NBC, CNN, MSNBC, Montel, Rikki Lake, John Walsh, and Geraldo.
-She is the author of fifteen books including, Neuropsychodrama in the Treatment of Relational Trauma, The ACoA Trauma Syndrome: How Childhood Trauma Impacts Adult Relationships, Emotional Sobriety: From Relationship Trauma to Resilience and Balance, Trauma and Addiction: Ending the Cycle of Pain Through Emotional Literacy, Heartwounds : The Impact of Unresolved Trauma and Grief on Relationships, Forgiving and Moving On , The Living Stage: A Step by Step Guide to Psychodrama and Experiential Therapy, The Magic of Forgiveness.
-She is also a Huffington Post blogger and a Thrive Global blogger.
-Her films and videos include The Process, A 73 Minute award-winning docudrama that uses Psychodrama to tell stories of addicts; Adult Children of Alcoholics, Trauma, and The Body: A Psychodramatic Approach and Healing Childhood Abuse through Psychodrama.
+She is the author of 15 books including Neuropsychodrama in the Treatment of Relational Trauma, The ACoA Trauma Syndrome: How Childhood Trauma Impacts Adult Relationships, Emotional Sobriety: From Relationship Trauma to Resilience and Balance, Trauma and Addiction: Ending the Cycle of Pain Through Emotional Literacy, Heartwounds: The Impact of Unresolved Trauma and Grief on Relationships, Forgiving and Moving On, The Living Stage: A Step by Step Guide to Psychodrama and Experiential Therapy, and The Magic of Forgiveness.
+You can also read blog posts by Dr. Dayton on The Huffington Post and Thrive Global.
+Her films and videos include The Process (a 73-minute award-winning docudrama that uses psychodrama to tell stories of addicts), Adult Children of Alcoholics, Trauma, and The Body: A Psychodramatic Approach and Healing Childhood Abuse through Psychodrama.
 She is also a certified Montessori teacher.
-For more information about Dr. Dayton, visit www.tiandayton.com
+For more information about Dr. Dayton, visit tiandayton.com

 Brewerton, T. D. (2007).
 Eating disorders, trauma, and comorbidity: focus on PTSD.
 Eating Disorders, 15(4), 285-304. doi:10.1080/10640260701454311